-The original name of the company was the Visible Typewriters Company, incorporated in New Jersey.
-Both the offices and factory were located at 300 Broadway in N.Y. until 1902 which was when the offices were relocated, for the first of several times, though the factory remained at the old address.
-The name remained until the company and tooling were received by the Commercial Typewriter Company sometime between October 1903 and May 1904 based on old ads and ephemera.
-The new offices address was 257 - 259 Williams St. in NY.
-I believe the selling of the company and name change may have been nothing more than a final attempt at saving a failing company from bankruptcy because, when the company was officially listed as bankrupt on March 27, 1905, it was under its original name.
+The original name of the company was the Visible Typewriters Company, incorporated in NJ.
+Both the offices and factory were located at 300 Broadway in NY until 1902 when the offices were relocated, the first of several such relocations.
+The actual factory, however, remained at the old address.
+The name was changed when the company was absorbed by the Commercial Typewriter Company sometime between October 1903 and May 1904 based on old ads and ephemera.
+The new office address was 257 - 259 Williams St. in NY.
+I theorize that the reorganization of the company and resulting name change may have been nothing more than some legal wrangling at a final attempt to save a failing company.
+When the company was officially listed as bankrupt on March 27, 1905, it was under its original name so maybe the new company was absolved of any legal accountability.

 Need an instruction manual for your No.5 or No.6?
-Get here...
+Get them here...